Integration API

 Key Management:

-- Generated in dashboard Settings > API Keys
+- Generated in dashboard Settings > API Keys (via Better Auth

-- Configurable expiration
+apiKeyclient) - 1-year default expiration

 - Revokable at any time

-- Used between microservices
+- Used between API Gateway and microservices (bff-chat-service, bff-qna-service, core services)

 Rate Limiting